ActuallyZach/ComputerScience/README.md

 # Welcome to my Computer Science Page
 ### **⚠️⚠️⚠️ Please only use this website only for reference.
 It is here to help you on concepts you do not understand.
-Copying things will not help you advance in the class and will result in you not learning anything from this class. ⚠️⚠️⚠️**
+Copying things will not help you advance in the class and will result in you not learning anything from this class.
+This page is just a repository for all of my work so I can accses it outside of my computer ⚠️⚠️⚠️**

 ## On here you can find
 1. [Lessons](./lessonsPage) --> **Under Construction**